How Much Does Garage Door Spring Replacement Cost?

 Springs that come into contact with any moisture will rust quickly, which weakens the material.
 Since springs are under constant high pressure, any weakening immediately speeds up the replacement process.
-Keep springs protected from moisture by lubricating them yearly with a silicone-based lubricant or WD-40 White Lithium Grease, which won’t harm the coils like regular WD-40.
-Just make sure not to over-lubricate them; they shouldn’t be so slippery that they can’t maintain their coil.
+Homeowners can keep springs protected from moisture by lubricating them yearly with a silicone-based lubricant or WD-40 White Lithium Grease, which won’t harm the coils like regular WD-40.
+They’ll just want to make sure they don’t over-lubricate them; they shouldn’t be so slippery that they can’t maintain their coil.
 For high-humidity or coastal areas, garage door springs could also benefit from regular tune-ups.

 Spring Replacement vs. Whole Garage Door Replacement

-When your garage door suddenly doesn’t work correctly, visions of costly repairs come to mind.
-You might even worry that you’re looking at a total garage door replacement.
+When a garage door suddenly doesn’t work correctly, visions of costly repairs come to mind for many homeowners.
+They might even worry that they’re looking at a total garage door replacement.
 Fortunately, a broken spring is the most common culprit for a faulty garage door, and replacing it is a simple task for an experienced pro.

-On the other hand, extensive damage to a broken garage door may warrant a whole garage door replacement.
+On the other hand, extensive damage to a broken garage door may warrant garage door replacement cost.
 Severe damage from strong weather or natural disasters could mean that a garage door is beyond repair.
 If a door fell off its track and broke on landing, it could also need to be replaced.
 In general, total replacement usually occurs when multiple parts of the garage door need repair or replacement.
-If your garage door is paneled, a technician may be able to repair the one or two damaged panels.
+If the garage door is paneled, a technician may be able to repair the one or two damaged panels.
 But when the entire door, tracks, and cables are damaged, the whole garage door will need replacing.
-Additionally, you could opt to have a garage door replaced if you want a different type of door or if you want to add windows for more natural light or insulation for cold winters.
+Additionally, a homeowner could opt to have a garage door replaced if they want a different type of door or if you want to add windows for more natural light or insulation for cold winters.

-Garage Door Spring Replacement Cost: DIY vs. Hiring a Professional
+Garage Door Spring Replacement: DIY vs. Hiring a Professional

 Garage doors may look like they’re easy to repair since they’re simple to operate, but that’s not the case.
 Garage door springs remain under constant intense pressure to lift a heavy door.
 Because of that, repairing them can be a dangerous undertaking.
-Repairing a garage door on your own could lead to seriously injuring yourself or damaging any vehicles or equipment in the garage.
-You could also repair the wrong thing or do it incorrectly and cause a costlier problem.
-Garage door spring replacement should be left to a trained professional.
+Repairing a garage door on their own could lead to a homeowner seriously injuring themselves or damaging any vehicles or equipment in the garage.
+They could also repair the wrong thing or do it incorrectly and cause a costlier problem.
+Garage door spring replacement is a project best left to a trained professional.

-The safest and surest route to garage door spring replacement is to ask for help from qualified technicians who have been trained to remove and replace broken springs.
-These are not your common household springs, so they also require special tools.
+The safest and surest route to garage door spring replacement is for a homeowner to ask for help from qualified technicians who have been trained to remove and replace broken springs.
+These are not common household springs, so they also require special tools.
 Once the technician has removed and replaced the broken springs, the next step is to make sure the door is balanced correctly.
-If you’re unfamiliar with this process, you could end up damaging your door, forcing a need to replace the entire garage door.
-And as one final reason to use a pro, some warranties will not cover repairs or new parts if the work is done by someone other than a licensed professional.
+If a homeowner is unfamiliar with this process, they could end up damaging their door, forcing a need to replace the entire garage door or even need to pay for window replacement cost.
+And as one final reason for homeowners to use a pro, some warranties will not cover repairs or new parts if the work is done by someone other than a licensed professional.

 How to Save Money on Garage Door Spring Replacement Cost